Skip to content

 \(\phi\_{\mathrm{int}}\) / phi_int interaction packing fraction used only inside the hard-sphere structure factor

-\(s\_{\mathrm{solv}}\) / solvent_scale bounded attenuation solvent-scaling term, used together with the phi_solute solvent complement
+\(s\_{\mathrm{solv}}\) / solvent_scale attenuation solvent-scaling term with user-configured bounds, used together with the phi_solute solvent complement

 scale solute intensity scale factor